WordPress/gutenberg/docs/how-to-guides/javascript/js-build-setup.md

   },
 ```

-You can then run the build using: `npm run build`.
+You can then run the build using: `pnpm build`.

 After the build finishes, you will see the built file created at `build/index.js`.
 Enqueue this file in the admin screen as you would any JavaScript in WordPress, see [loading JavaScript step in this tutorial](/docs/how-to-guides/javascript/loading-javascript.md), and the block will load in the editor.